hulanbv/module-nest-utilities-client/readme.md

 Fetching data and updating user interfaces is a logic pattern we use all time time in our React apps.
 There are many ways of achieving a likewise pattern, think of simply fetching from `componentDidMount` or using a global state manager like Mobx or Redux.
 However you solve the problem, it will inevitably lead to a considerable amount of boilerplate code which has to be repeated every time data needs to be fetched -- let alone sharing data between multiple components.
 </p>
 <p>
-This package provides a simpler way to manage data from a server (that utilizes [nest-utilities](https://www.npmjs.com/package/nest-utilities)), for apps that use [nest-utilities-client](https://www.npmjs.com/package/nest-utilities-client).
+This package provides a simpler way to manage data from a server (that utilizes <a href="https://www.npmjs.com/package/nest-utilities">nest-utilities</a>), for apps that use <a href="https://www.npmjs.com/package/nest-utilities-client">nest-utilities-client</a>.
 </p>
 <p>
 Using data, fetch state, errors and more can be done in a single line of code.
 States from identical fetch requests are shared between components, making it possible for multiple live components to draw resources from the same state.
 Essentially functioning as a global state manager for remote data from your API.